-Hat tip: If you use charts and tables, make sure to explain what the numbers in the charts and tables represent in order to provide more clarity and relevance.
+PRO TIP: If you use charts and tables, make sure to explain what the numbers in the charts and tables represent in order to provide more clarity and relevance.

 4. You have not received approval to submit from all parties involved

-You might be involved in the BEST native campaign out there.
+You might be involved in the best native campaign out there.
 And your motivation to enter it into an award to demonstrate the true superiority of your work is therefore pretty darn strong.

 Stay away from jargon and acronyms as there is a chance that the jury will not understand you.
 Moreover, the jury will not be dazzled by an ocean of superlatives such as ‘beautiful’, ‘successful’, and ‘amazing’ in your case entry.